pluf/core/docs/db/advanced.rst

 Advanced Topics
 ===============

-DSQL has huge capabilities in terms of extending.
+Pluf DB has huge capabilities in terms of extending.
 This chapter explains just some of the ways how you can extend this already incredibly powerful library.

 Advanced Connections
 ====================
-:php:class:`Connection` is incredibly lightweight and powerful in DSQL.
+:php:class:`Connection` is incredibly lightweight and powerful in Pluf DB.
 The class tries to get out of your way as much as possible.

-Using DSQL without Connection
+Using Pluf DB without Connection
 -----------------------------
 You can use :php:class:`Query` and :php:class:`Expression` without connection at all.
 Simply create expression::